 Most solar water heaters will recoup their initial investments during the first ten years of operation, some within the first few years.
 However, no other appliance is judged on its payback period, and for that reason we recommend homeowners consider a solar water heater as an investment, and view the savings as a return on investment.

 The Solar Life Cycle Costing Analysis, a downloadable Excel spreadsheet available here, allows users to input specific information to obtain a personalized economic analysis for a solar water heating system.
 This tool also allows you to figure the purchase of a solar water heater as part of your mortgage (financed over 30 years) and calculate the device's internal rate of return and its net present value.
 Although this tool uses a 30 year time frame, most solar waters heaters will not last that long.
 The spreadsheet provides for a one-time maintenance cost during the 15th year, in addition to annual maintenance costs.

-In order to use this spreadsheet you will need to know the system cost, how many kilowatt hours the system will save on an annual basis (SRCC system efficiency), consumer’s tax bracket, and consumer's utility rate information.
-(A chart of this information is currently being updated.)
+In order to use this spreadsheet you will need to know the system cost, how many kilowatt hours the system will save on an annual basis (SRCC system efficiency), consumer's tax bracket, and consumer's utility rate information.
 The program, based on user information, will produce a chart that estimates the monthly savings and cash flow based on financing a solar system as part of a home loan.